Burnout Prevention Strategies for IT Professionals: Recognizing Signs and Implementing Self-Care Practices

 Negotiating Flexible Work Conditions:

-• Develop a clear proposal explaining how flexible working hours, remote work days, or other arrangements will benefit both your productivity and the company.
+• Develop a clear proposal explaining how flexible working hours, remote work days, or other arrangements will benefit your productivity and the company.

 • Schedule a formal meeting with your supervisor or HR department to discuss your proposal.
 Be ready to address possible concerns and suggest a trial period to test the arrangement's effectiveness.